PARALYSIS & STROKE

 PARALYSIS

-Specific symptoms of stroke are sudden facial deviation one side arm or leg wekness, imbalance, double vision, headache and vomiting.
+Specific symptoms of a stroke are sudden facial deviation on one side, arm or leg weakness, imbalance, double vision, headache, and vomiting.

-If patients should reach to hospital in 4.5 hours which is golden hour so that doctors can give clit busture injection called tPA (tissue plasminogen activator) and can dissolve the clot blocking artery so that patient recovery is faster.
+Patients should reach the hospital in 4.5 hours, which is a golden hour so that doctors can give a clot-buster injection called tPA (tissue plasminogen activator) and dissolve the clot-blocking artery so that patient recovery is faster.

-Clot can be removed from artery by advance Technology called mechanical thrombectomy by interventional neurologist of patient reach hospital in 6he of stroke symptoms onset.
+The clot can be removed from the artery by advanced technology called mechanical thrombectomy by an interventional neurologist when the patient reaches the hospital within 6 hours of stroke symptoms onset.